-The Imperial Success Guide is an online resource with advice and tips on the transition to Master's level study.
-More than just a study guide, it is packed with advice created especially for Imperial Master's students, including information on support, health and well-being and ideas to help you make the most of London.
+The Imperial Success Guide is an online resource with advice and tips on the transition to university level study.
+More than just a study guide, it is packed with advice created especially for students, including information on support, health and well-being and ideas to help you make the most of London.

-https://www.imperial.ac.uk/students/success-guide/pgt/
+www.imperial.ac.uk/students/success-guide/pgt/